-University Accessibility Internet Rally, AIR-U, is a fun and friendly website competition.
-The student teams compete to create accessible new sites or improve the accessibility of existing sites for nonprofit groups and artists.
+The Accessibility Internet Rally for Universities – AIR-U – is a fun and friendly website competition.
+Student teams compete to create accessible new sites or improve the accessibility of existing sites for nonprofit groups and artists.

-- Allows students to engage with their community in a way that aligns with their personal values.
+- Engage with community groups in ways that align with their personal values.

 If you have questions about registration, contact us at firstname.lastname@example.org.